jkrumbiegel/ReadableRegex.jl/README.md

 But to understand the Regex you have to mentally parse it into the second version.
 Why not avoid that effort?

-ReadableRegex also saves you from escaping reserved regex characters like ".", so there are not so many backslashes everywhere.
+ReadableRegex also escapes reserved regex characters like "." by default, saving you a lot of backslashes.

 ## Constants